Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Model Sensitivity

 where

-Thus, $\mathrm{MS}_{t_0}^t$ is the summation of two different effects: the sensitivity of the unperturbed system, as quantified by $\mathrm{FTLE}_{t_0}^t$, and the impact of disturbances along the unperturbed trajectory, which is characterized by $\zeta_{t_0}^t$.
-Since $\mathrm{MS}_{t_0}^t$ represents an upper bound on the trajectory uncertainty, the contribution from $\zeta_{t_0}^t$ can be interpreted as a potential perturbation to the FTLE field.
-In other words, $\mathrm{MS}_{t_0}^t$ and $\zeta_{t_0}^t$ provide complementary insights into system sensitivity, with the latter isolating the influence of the perturbation field.
-Note that equation (\ref{eq:connection}) also holds for the backward FTLE field if the MS field in equation (\ref{eq:sensitivity}) is computed in backward time as $\mathrm{MS}_t^{t_0}$.
+Thus, the upper bound on the mean-square trajectory uncertainty in equation (\ref{eq:sensitivity}), is the summation of two different effects: the sensitivity of the unperturbed system, as quantified by $\mathrm{FTLE}_{t_0}^t$, and the influence of the disturbance (via $\Delta_\infty$ in $\zeta_{t_0}^t$) on the FTLE field.
+Note that equation (\ref{eq:connection}) holds for the backward FTLE field if the MS field in equation (\ref{eq:sensitivity}) is computed in backward time as $\mathrm{MS}_t^{t_0}$.